rutayisirekendra/checkme_Mid_to_do_app/README.md

 ---

 ## 📬 Contact
 Questions?
 Feedback?
-I'd love to hear from you:
+We'd love to hear from you:
 - **Email**: rwabigwikendra@gmail.com